itteco/iframely/docs/QA Whitelist Format.md

 For `oembed video`, this tag also means that you need to extract the value of attribute `src` of an `<iframe>` within `html` code (and we only assign this tag for oembed html with iframes in it).

+### Additional `html5` tag

+If the media works on mobile, there should be `html5` flag, which will be proxied in API responses.

 ### Additional `ssl` tag

 If `https` is the transport protocol of frames in embed code, we verify that the SSL certificate is valid and does not generate browser errors on load and does not break the lock of the browser.
 Passive mixed content browser warnings when the video or audio starts to play may still occur.